Allithwaite

 Allithwaite is a village in Cumbria, England, located roughly 1.2 mi west of Grange-over-Sands.
-Within the boundaries of the historic county of Lancashire, Allithwaite, and the village of Cartmel situated to the north, are part of the civil parish of Lower Allithwaite.
+Within the boundaries of the historic county of Lancashire, Allithwaite, and the village of Cartmel situated to the north, are part of the civil parish of Allithwaite and Cartmel.
 At the 2001 census, the parish had a population of 1,758, increasing to 1,831 at the 2011 Census.

 There is also a civil parish previously known as Upper Allithwaite which was renamed in 2018 as Lindale and Newton-in-Cartmel, and includes Lindale, Low Newton and High Newton.
 The population of this parish at the 2011 Census was 843.
+The two parishes were formerly one, before the emergence of Grange between them in the 19th century.

 Background and amenities

 Most of the residents of Allithwaite commute to Ulverston, Barrow-in-Furness, Kendal or Lancaster to work.

 The Anglican parish church is St. Mary's Church, built in 1864–65 and designed by the Lancaster architect Edward Graham Paley.
-There is a small primary school, Allithwaite Primary C of E School located next to the church.
+There is a small primary school, Allithwaite Primary C of E School, located next to the church.
 Both church and school were built by a legacy left to the village by Mary Lambert of Boarbank Hall.
-The village also has a pub, a post office, a children's playground and a reasonably sized playing field with a tennis court, a pump track and a bowling green.
+The village also has a pub (formerly two), a children's playground and a playing field with a tennis court, a pump track and a bowling green.